DHI/modelskill/docs/index.rst

 Compare results from MIKE FM simulations with observations. `fmskill` wants to be your companion during the different phases of a MIKE FM modelling workflow.

-This package aims to provide examples and algorithms for XX.
-It is simple to install and deploy operationally and is accessible to everyone (open-source).
+This package is simple to install and deploy operationally and is accessible to everyone as open-source.

 .. toctree::
    :maxdepth: 2